eventodb-hq/eventodb/golang/internal/store/PHASE_7A_SUMMARY.md

 All 22 items from the definition of done checklist are complete:

 - ✅ Utility functions implemented (Category, ID, CardinalID, IsCategory, Hash64)
-- ✅ Hash64 produces identical results to Message DB
+- ✅ Hash64 produces identical results to EventoDB
 - ✅ Migration system with AutoMigrate implemented
 - ✅ Metadata migrations for both backends
 - ✅ Namespace migrations with template support